Euro zone crisis tests Hollande's credentials

 A staunch pro-European, Hollande would have to get any constitutional changes passed by a three-fifths majority in the new parliament and the conservative opposition or his hard-left allies may make their support conditional on public approval by referendum.

 The mere thought of a referendum would make Hollande shudder, after his campaign as Socialist Party leader for a "yes" vote in a 2005 referendum on a European constitution ended in defeat, splitting the party.
-Awkwardly, Hollande's foreign and European affairs ministers are from the 2005 "no" camp.
+Awkwardly, Hollande's foreign and finance ministers are from the 2005 "no" camp.

 Signs that former president, Nicolas Sarkozy, might agree to hand Brussels power over national budgets early this year enraged the French.